ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/composability/index.md

 ## A brief introduction {#a-brief-introduction}

 Smart contracts are public on Ethereum and can be thought of as open APIs.
 You don't need to write your own smart contract to become a dapp developer, you just need to know how to interact with them.
 For example, you can use the existing smart contracts of [Uniswap](https://uniswap.exchange/swap), a decentralized exchange, to handle all the token swap logic in your app – you don't need to start from scratch.
 Check out some of their [v2](https://github.com/Uniswap/uniswap-v2-core/tree/master/contracts) and [v3](https://github.com/Uniswap/uniswap-v3-core/tree/main/contracts) contracts.

 ## What is composability? {#what-is-composability}

-Composability is the idea that distinct components can be integrated or combined to create new systems or outputs.
-In the context of blockchain development, composability means existing pieces of software can be reused to build new applications.
+Composability is combing distinct components to create new systems or outputs.
+In software development, composability means developers can reuse existing software components to build new applications.
 A good way to understand composability is to think of composable elements as Lego blocks.
-Each Lego is designed to fit into another, such that you can build complex structures by combining different Lego blocks.
+Each Lego can be combined with another, allowing you to build complex structures by combining different Legos.

 In Ethereum, every smart contract is a Lego of sorts—you can use smart contracts from other projects as building blocks for your project.
 This means you don't have to spend time reinventing the wheel or building from scratch.

 ## How does composability work? {#how-does-composability-work}

-As we said in the beginning, Ethereum smart contracts are like public APIs.
-This means anyone can interact with them or integrate them into dapps for added functionality.
+Ethereum smart contracts are like public APIs, so anyone can interact with the contract or integrate them into dapps for added functionality.
 Smart contract composability generally works off three principles: modularity, autonomy, and discoverability:

 **1. Modularity**: This is the ability of individual components to perform a specific task.
 In Ethereum, every smart contract has specific use-case (as shown in the Uniswap example).